Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: The superconducting dome

 Figure~\ref{fig:kfRaman}(a) shows the \emph{ab initio} results (solid lines) of the pseudospin-split of each $n$ band going beyond the small $k a$ values presented in Fig.~\ref{fig:splitdft}.
 We chose a frozen-phonon $E_u$ Raman mode [Eq.~\eqref{eq:raman}] with polar axis $\hat{\bm{n}}_p\parallel[1\bar 1 0]$, and show the band split along the perpendicular momentum direction $\hat{\bm{k}}\parallel[110]$.
 As seen, for all bands the band-split $\delta E_n$ is initially conventional Rashba-like (growing linearly with momenta), but deviates from linearity and peaks at intermediate values of momenta after which steadily decreases in a form close to $1/k$.

-To linear-in-$k$ order the splitings are given by the Rashba couplings through Eq.~\eqref{eq:deltaEnuy} and Eq.~\eqref{eq:galpha}.
+To linear-in-$k$ order the splittings are given by the Rashba couplings through Eq.~\eqref{eq:deltaEnuy} and Eq.~\eqref{eq:galpha}.
 We can generalize Eq.~\eqref{eq:galpha} to an arbitrary odd function of $k$ by introducing for each electronic band $n$,

 were we defined $\mathcal{F}_{n,l}( k a)$ such that it is even in $k$ and $\mathcal{F}_{n,l}( k a)\rightarrow 1 $ for $k\rightarrow0$.
 By definition, the electron-phonon matrix element is proportional to the band split so $\mathcal{F}_{n,l}(k a)$ was extracted directly from the \emph{ab initio} results.
 The corresponding $g_{n,A}^\mathrm{TO}$ is given by the right $y$-axis in Fig.~\ref{fig:kfRaman}(a).
 We anticipate that this dome in $k$ results in a dome in electronic density for both $\lambda_{\mathrm{BCS}}$ and $T_c$ so it is important to discuss its origin, which we do next.